akhenakh/narun/README.md

 - after deploy it takes time for the status and running instances count to appear in list-apps

 ## Ideas
+- narun ui run a web server to interact with the cluster
 - the gw to wait for a consumer to join on a a request, useful for scale to zero
 - [X] routing to grpc
 - [X] caddy plugin